Poor air quality forces Carleton Place hospital to cancel surgeries | CBC News

 "We have to monitor temperature in operating rooms very, very carefully.
 If it gets too hot and in particular if it gets humid, then that's when organisms can start to grow that cause infections and other things we don't want for our patients."

-Trider said it remains unclear when the hospital will be able to resume their surgeries.
+Trider said it remains unclear when the hospital will be able to resume its surgeries.

 "We need to assess it on a day by day basis based on the external air quality," she said.